J5Wood/pic-sure/README.md

 *Note, you can run rails db:seed as well to start off with some pre-seeded data.*

 Frontend:

 cd into frontend directory in your terminal, then run:
 ```
 npm install
 npm run
 ```

-This will start React on http://localhost/3000, navigate here to use app
+This will install your NPM dependancies, and start the application on http://localhost/3000.
+If it doesn't open in the browser automatically, navigate there to use the app

 ## Contributing